Categories

 Another method is alcohol by weight (ABW), which calculates the alcohol content as a percentage of the total weight of the beverage.
 This method offers a more precise depiction of the actual alcohol content, as it takes into account the differences in density between alcohol and water.
 Since alcohol is lighter than water, with a density of approximately 0.79 g/mL compared to water's 1 g/mL, using ABW can provide a more accurate assessment of the alcohol content in your beverages.

-Despite the numbers, it is still harder to make sense of this with wine and beer because they are lower alcohol drinks.
+Despite the numbers, it is still harder to make sense of this with wine and beer because they have much lower ABV's than liquors.
 So, let’s contextualize this with something a little stronger.
 Make two 5-ounce screwdrivers.
 Make one with 2 ounces of 80 proof vodka and another with 2.5 ounces.
 Only half an ounce more doesn’t seem like much but when you do the math, that half ounce more is a drink with 25% more pure alcohol.
 You’ll taste the difference right away and feel it when you’re done.
 Four drinks with 2.5 ounces of pure alcohol is five drinks with 2%.

-While ABV is a widely used and convenient metric for measuring alcohol content in beer and wine, its true significance can be easily misunderstood due to its representation of alcohol content as a percentage of the total volume, not the actual amount of pure alcohol.
-By understanding the limitations of ABV and employing alternative methods for assessing alcohol content, you can make more informed decisions about what you’re making.
+While ABV is a widely used and convenient metric for measuring alcohol content, its true significance can be easily misunderstood due to its representation of alcohol content as a percentage of the total volume, not the actual amount of pure alcohol.
+By understanding the limitations of ABV as a metric and employing alternative methods for assessing alcohol content, you can make more informed decisions about what you’re making.
 This knowledge will help you perfect your craft, ensure your beverages taste how you want them to taste, and increase your awareness of what you are drinking.
 That 1% difference in ABV is always bigger than you think.